 Mindfulness is a popular notion in the world of psychology.
 The American Psychological Association (APA) have described the state of mindfulness as one in which an individual is cognizant of what he or she is experiencing at any given moment, without passing judgment on that experience.
 Erik Dane, who researches for the Journal of Management, has illuminated the definition of mindfulness even further, asserting that it involves a focus on both internal and external stimuli that exist in the present.

 The benefits of maintaining this present-moment focus have been the subject of extensive research, and the application of theories surrounding mindfulness has become ubiquitous in the health and wellness field.
 The popularity of mindfulness is not without reason, as it can exert a positive effect on mental, emotional, and physical wellbeing.
-Master meditation teachers like AnJenette Afridi, MA provide training in mindfulness-based interventions and mindfulness-based meditation programs for adults and children.
+Master meditation teachers like AnJenette Afridi, MA provide meditation training for adults and children.
 You can learn with AJ in person at her San Francisco Bay Area office or off-site, at an event, by phone, or via video conferencing.